turingschool-examples/se_task_manager_rails/README.md

 task_manager_development=#
 ```

+> Don't forget the semicolon.

 Awesome - we have a database with a table for tasks!
 In order to test your API, you'll want to add at least two tasks to your database.
 Review your SQL practice from intermission to learn how to add some tasks.

 If you're still stuck, this is a great time to use ChatGPT to help you generate some data.
-Try asking something like
+Try asking something like:

 ```
 How can I write SQL to insert data into this table?